christianjuth/expo-automated-screenshots/README.md

 ### Manual Capture
-By default the screenshot will be captured once the page finishes loading, or rather once the network traffic idles (using puppeteer networkidle2).
-If however you set captureEvent to manual, the screenshot will not be capture until you manually trigger it (assuming you do so before within the specified timeout).
+By default, the screenshot will be captured once the page finishes loading, or rather once the network traffic idles (using puppeteer networkidle2).
+If however, you set captureEvent to manual, the screenshot will not be capture until you manually trigger it (assuming you do so before within the specified timeout).

 ```javascript
 // manual capture